zhufyaxel/CSC428_Assignment2_Extra_Help_Documentation/README.md

 ====
 Overview
 ---
-This is an extra documentations for Assignment 2, to answer some common questions for the assignment 2's code.
-Most of the questions came from students' emails to TAs, further updates might be updated here.
+This is an extra documentation for Assignment 2.
+Most of the questions came from students' e-mails to TAs, further updates might be implemented if necessary.

-Basic Level
+Basic Examples for Non-Technique people
 ---
-Here I will use a very naive and useless case to show how the basic coding things work under this project, in order to keep the fairness for those people already figured out and started their works.
+To keep fairness for those people already figured out and started their works, here I will use a very naive and useless example to show how the basic coding thing works under this project.
 The example case is:

-1. Record how many times user press keys during each session
+1. Recording how many times user press keys during each session
 2. After ending each session, reset pressed time and recording which session it is.

 ### How to add extra variables for my projects？

-In the life circle of this project, everything is object orientated and every usable variables will be better defined within class.
-You can still define global variables but this might make tons of unwanted issues, or makes the system more difficult to run.
+In the life circle of this project, everything is object orientated, so it will be better to define variables within classes.
+You can still define global variables, but this might cause tons of unwanted issues, or even mess up the lifecycle of the whole system if you did something wrong.

-Since most of the events happened in the `Watch.js`, I would recommand you to define most of the variables you want to use in this class.
+Since most of the events happened in the `Watch.js`, I would recommend you to define most of the variables you want to use in this class.
 The first thing to do is find the constructor and adding your variables like:

 ```javascript
 constructor(props){